(If you do need more information, contact Diane Faulkner at firstname.lastname@example.org or call 707-525-0143 ext. 115)

 Can I order what I like, or substitute for meals I don’t like?

-However, we do plan our menus a month ahead and each client gets a new menu at the beginning of every month.
-If you have an allergy or aversion to an item we have on the menu, you will have time to make other arrangements for that meal and to cancel delivery for that day.
+We prepare close to 1,000 meals per day, so we have a fixed choice menu each day.
+However, we do prepare our menus a month ahead and each client gets a new menu at the beginning of every month.
+If you do not like the meal that has been assigned to you on a particular day, you may call up to 48 hours in advance to change your meal choice.
+If you have an allergy or aversion to an item we have on the menu, you will have time to make other arrangements for that meal and to cancel delivery on that day.

 Can I call you every day to order for the next day?